elucify/genbank-book/genomesubmit_annotation.md

 #### Partial coding regions in incomplete genomes

-Annotate a partial coding region using the "<" or ">" in your feature table to designate the feature as either 5' or 3' partial.
-The coding region must begin at the first nucleotide present, however the translation will start at the first complete codon.
+Annotate a partial coding region using the `<` or `>` in your feature table to designate the feature as either 5' or 3' partial.
+Although coding region must begin at the first nucleotide present, the translation starts at the first complete codon.

 #### Example

-In the first example below, the "<" designates this coding region as 5' partial and "codon_start 3" tells the software to start translation with the third nucleotide of the CDS.
-Note that if the codon_start is not specified, then the software assumes a codon_start of 1\.
-The second coding region below is partial at the 3' end so ">" is used to indicate a 3' partial feature.
+In the first example below, the `<` designates this coding region as 5' partial and `codon_start 3` tells the software to start translation with the third nucleotide of the CDS.
+Note that if the `codon_start` is not specified, then the software assumes a `codon_start` of `1`.
+The second coding region below is partial at the 3' end so `>` is used to indicate a 3' partial feature.
 The third example is of a 3' partial coding region on the complementary or minus strand.

 ```
 <1   497     gene